margotgrush/margotgrush.github.io/index.md

 # About

-I am a final year PhD candidate at Vienna University of Economics and Business, working under the supervision of Sylvia Frühwirth-Schnatter and Alfred Stiassny.
+I have just completed my PhD at the Vienna University of Economics and Business under the supervision of Sylvia Frühwirth-Schnatter and Alfred Stiassny.
+My dissertation topic was "Bayesian methods for unsupervised data analysis in application to data sets exhibiting non-Gaussianity".
 I am also a quantitative analyst at Erste Group, responsible for macroeconometric modeling.
 My CV can be found here: [CV](CV.pdf)

 ## Research Interests